Please see our responses to some common questions concerning adjustments during COVID-19 as well as general inquiries.

 What will the format of virtual recruitment look like?

-The details of virtual Formal Recruitment during fall 2020 can be found in the Fall 2020 Full Schedule tab above!
+The details of the hybrid model for Formal Recruitment during Fall 2021 can be found under the Fall 2021 Full Schedule tab above!
+Please be patient with scheduling details if this tab has not been updated yet.

 What if I have to miss part of recruitment?

 Just let us know!
-Shoot us an email at , or make note of it when you register for recruitment.
+Send us an email at firstname.lastname@example.org, or make note of it when you register for recruitment.
 We will work with PNMs and their schedules for class conflicts, religious holidays, university athletic conflicts, and, at the recruitment team's discretion, "once-in-a-lifetimes" (family weddings, etc.)

 Do I need recommendations?